antonkw/minimal-mistakes/_posts/2022-04-20-Dependency-management-in-Scala.md

   def register(repo: UserRepository, emailClient: EMailClient)(user: User): F[UserId]
 ```
 That option is canonical FP.
 So we have just a function that does some manipulations with arguments and returns a result.
-Partial application and currying are helping to make re-usage more or less comfortable.
+Partial application and currying are helping to make re-usage more or less comfortable:
-`val register: User => F[UserId] = UserService.register(userRepository, emailClient)
+`val register: User => F[UserId] = UserService.register(userRepository, emailClient)`
 The major drawback is obvious.
 Anybody who wants to call the function still ought to manage dependencies and pass them to every function.

 ##### implicit arguments